Dual Box Embeddings for the Description Logic EL++: Evaluation

-From the detailed results on GALEN, we observe that the novel role representation of \boxsqel\ not only generally improves prediction performance for NF3 axioms, which contain roles, but also for NF1 and NF2 axioms.
+From the detailed results, we observe that the novel role representation of \boxsqel\ not only generally improves prediction performance for NF3 axioms, which contain roles, but also for NF1 and NF2 axioms.
 This can be explained by the fact that the different normal forms are used to optimize the \textit{same} embeddings; i.e., if \boxsqel\ can better represent an axiom of the form $C\sqsubseteq\exists r.
 D$, it will learn better embeddings for $C$ and $D$, therefore also improving prediction quality for NF1 and NF2 axioms involving $C$ and/or $D$.
-As expected, predicting axioms with only atomic concepts in NF1 is easier than predicting complex axioms.
-These results are consistent with the detailed results on GO and Anatomy (see \cref{sec:more_experiments}).
+There is no clear trend which axioms are the easiest to predict; on GALEN, the models generally perform better on NF1 axioms involving only atomic concepts, whereas on GO and Anatomy they perform similarly well on axioms involving complex concepts.

-\subsection{Link prediction}
+\subsection{Link Prediction}

-We next evaluate our model on the task of link prediction, i.e., predicting role assertions of the form $r(a,b)$, which is equivalent to predicting subsumptions of the form $\{a\}\sqsubseteq\exists r.\{b\}$.
+We next evaluate our model on the task of link prediction, i.e., predicting role assertions of the form $r(a,b)$, which is implemented by predicting subsumptions of the form $\{a\}\sqsubseteq\exists r.\{b\}$.

-\textbf{Datasets.} We consider the protein-protein interaction (PPI) prediction task introduced in~\citep{kulmanov2019embeddings}.
-They provide two ontologies of PPIs in human and yeast organisms, constructed by combining the STRING database of PPIs~\citep{szklarczyk2021string} with the Gene Ontology~\citep{ashburner2000gene}.
+\paragraph{Datasets.} We consider a real-world protein-protein interaction (PPI) prediction task introduced in~\citep{kulmanov2019embeddings}.
+They provide two ontologies for human and yeast organisms, constructed by combining the STRING database of PPIs~\citep{szklarczyk2021string} with the Gene Ontology~\citep{ashburner2000gene}.
 The proteins and their interactions recorded in STRING constitute the ABox, while GO acts as the TBox, and additional axioms modeling the association of proteins with their biological functions are added to the ontology.
 The task is to predict missing subsumptions of the form $\{P_1\}\sqsubseteq\exists\asf{interacts}.\{P_2\}$, where $P_1$ and $P_2$ represent two proteins.